Brief: This tutorial shows you how to install IntelliJ IDEA on Ubuntu, Linux Mint, elementary OS, Linux Lite and other Linux distributions.

 Before we go on installing IntelliJ on Ubuntu, please make sure that you have Java on your system.
 Read this post to see how to install Java on Ubuntu.

-Once you have made sure of that, let’s go on with IntelliJ installation.
+Once you have ensured that, let’s go on with IntelliJ installation.
 There are several ways of installing IntelliJ IDEA on Ubuntu and other Linux distributions.

-This would be the simplest method for Ubuntu users, don’t you think?
+This would be the simplest method for Ubuntu users.

 Method 2: Install IntelliJ IDEA in Linux using Snap packages [for all Linux distributions]

 The apps in the Software Center are basically the Snap packages.
-Snap packages are supported by all major Linux distributions and you can easily install a number of applications through Snap.
+Snap packages are supported by all major Linux distributions and you can easily install several applications through Snap.

 First, make sure that you have Snap support on your Linux distribution.
 After that, you can use the following commands to install various IntelliJ versions.